navicore/KeyVaultConfig/README.md

 - name: IS_SIDECAR
   value: "true"
 ```
 Using the sidecar, no secrets are persisted and only containers in the same pod can access the localhost port - no networking and thus no https.

+NOTE: The sidecar may initialize too slowly for your app and your app will be restarted by Kubernetes until it successfully connects to the sidecar.

 ### App Changes